"Mariners' Response to 9/11"

 More about the LILAC Preservation Project:

-The U.S. Lighthouse Tender Lilac was launched on May 26, 1933.
+Our exhibit was installed on the LILAC.
+The U.S. Lighthouse Tender LILAC was launched on May 26, 1933.
 Built for the U.S. Lighthouse Service, she carried supplies and personnel to lighthouses and maintained buoys.
 The duties of the Lighthouse Service were later absorbed by the U.S. Coast Guard.
-Lilac was decommissioned by the Coast Guard in 1972.
+LILAC was decommissioned by the Coast Guard in 1972.
 She was the last ship in the Coast Guard fleet to operate with reciprocating steam engines and is unique in still possessing her original engines.
-Lilac is on the National Register of Historic Places and is eligible to become a National Historic Landmark.
-The ship is owned by the non-profit.
+She is on the National Register of Historic Places and is eligible to become a National Historic Landmark.
+The ship is owned by thenon-profit.

 This exhibit was curated by PortSide NewYork Director Carolina Salguero who was working as a photojournalist on 9/11.
 She was the only photojournalist to arrive at Ground Zero in her own boat, and created award-winning images of scenes on the water and at Ground Zero.
 See videos about her 9/11 reporting here and here.